Cal Raleigh Player Props: Mariners vs. Tigers

 Cal Raleigh At The Plate

-- Raleigh has picked up a hit in 53.8% of his 78 games this year, with multiple hits in 20.5% of them.
+- Raleigh has picked up a hit in 42 of 79 games this season, with multiple hits 16 times.

-- Looking at the 78 games he has played this season, he's went deep in nine of them (11.5%), and in 3.7% of his trips to the dish.
+- He has hit a home run in nine games this year (11.4%), homering in 3.7% of his trips to the dish.

-- Raleigh has driven home a run in 21 games this year (26.9%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on three occasions..
+- In 26.6% of his games this year, Raleigh has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.